 Nuvola is a platform that gives you visibility over your cloud consumption.
 Interestingly they set KPIs for how they think your cloud should be performing and measure you against them.

-The platform provides rightsizing recommendations as well as the ability to predict how your costs will track and evolve over time.
+The platform provides rightsizing recommendations and the ability to predict how your costs will track and evolve over time.
 You can set budgets and get alerts when things are shaping to get out of hand.

 RightScale Optima unifies visibility across all your clouds and then allows you to filter by account, team, app or tags.
 Organizations can use this information for chargeback and showback.